exu/kubtest-executor-k8sjobs/README.md

+# Archived !!
+This idea is already merged into TestKube API

 ```
 ██   ██ ██    ██ ██████  ████████ ███████ ███████ ████████
 ██  ██  ██    ██ ██   ██    ██    ██      ██         ██